 Data Access and Disclosure

-The Cancer Registry of Greater California (CRGC) provides cancer data in support of bona fide research activities to researchers who meet state prescribed requirements including standards for protection of patient privacy, data security, and confidentiality.
+The Cancer Registry of Greater California (CRGC) provides access to aggregated data for examination or discloses CRGC data in support of bona fide research activities to researchers who meet state prescribed requirements including standards for protection of patient privacy, data security, and confidentiality.

-Data available from the CRGC include compiled datasets (with and without individually identifiable data) for analyses and linkages as well as case listings for patient contact studies.
+Data available include compiled datasets (where justified, identifying variables may be requested) on cases from CRGC’s service regions for examination, analyses, linkages, as well as case listings for patient contact studies.

 Requesting CRGC Data